MACmidiDEV/MCAMACHO-DataCentric-CIM3/README.md

 local env.py holds config vars 'SECRET_KEY', 'MONGO_URI' and 'DEVELOPMENT', which have the values that are required in the app.py file for the mongo URI password, the secret key password and the debug value.

 ### Heroku Configuration Variables
-heroku config vars 'IP', 'PORT', 'SECRET_KEY', 'MONGO_URI' and 'DEVELOPMENT' variables.
+Heroku config vars 'IP', 'PORT', 'SECRET_KEY', 'MONGO_URI' and 'DEVELOPMENT' variables.
 The 'SECRET_KEY' and 'MONGO_URI' contain the same passwords on Heroku as they do locally in the env.py file.
 The 'DEVELOPMENT' variable is set to 1 during build and 0 in production

 ## Deployments and Installations
 This site is hosted using GitHub, deployed directly from the master branch to Heroku.